Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

    ncn# kubectl rollout restart -n spire statefulset spire-server
    ```

-   Any spire-agents in the CLBO state should come back into a Running state the
+   Any `spire-agent`s in the `CrashLoopBackOff` state should come back into a `Running` state the
    next time they are started.
 If you do not wish to wait for them to be restarted
-   automatically then you can delete the spire-agent pod, which will cause a new
+   automatically, then you can delete the `spire-agent` pod, which will cause a new
    one to start up in its place.

 1. Re-run the command to get the certificate's expiration date to verify that